The Cove at Seal Rock is adjacent and neighbor to the Seal Rock State Recreation Site.

-Seal Rock State Wayside has large offshore rock formations that are the habitat of seals, sea lions, sea birds and other marine life.
+Seal Rock State Wayside has large offshore rock formations that are the habitat of seals, sea lions, seabirds and other marine life.
 The wayside includes interesting tidepools as well as excellent ocean views and a sandy beach.
 Developed for day-use, the picnic area is in a pleasant stand of shore pine, spruce and salal.
 Vital stats: There is no fee to use this park.
-Seal Rock provides beach access and opportunities for beachcombing, hiking, fishing, viewing interpretive information, viewing marine wildlife and viewing beautiful coastal scenery.
+Seal Rock provides beach access and opportunities for beachcombing, hiking, fishing, viewing interpretive information, viewing marine wildlife and viewing the beautiful coastal scenery.
 The area offers excellent photographic opportunities.
 Visit the park website.

 Quail Street Beach

 Quail Street Beach is a short walk south from The Cove and The Sanctuary.
 It is very secluded and has its own tide pools and other unique features including the original settlement of the Collins’ family marked by their stone chimney.
 A pair of Bald Eagles frequents the area searching for food along the shoreline.
 On an extreme low tide, you will be amazed at the offerings found along this stretch of sand.
 Small signs on trees along the path indicate this is still a part of the State Park.